Is Your Anomaly Detector Ready for Change? Adapting AIOps Solutions to the Real World: Conclusions and Future Work

 \section{Conclusions and Future Work}

-In this paper, we investigate different maintenance techniques for popular anomaly detection models on two AIOps domains, namely, internet traffic, and CPU utilization.
-From a retraining frequency perspective, we analyzed \textit{blind retraining}, a retraining technique when the model is periodically updated, and \textit{informed retraining}, a retraining technique which implies that retraining is done only when a drift detector indicates it.
-Therefore, with this study, we assess the potential of using drift detectors as monitoring techniques for anomaly detection models.
-From a retraining data perspective, we experimented with \textit{full-history approach}, a retraining technique that constantly enriches the training set, and \textit{sliding window approach}, a retraining technique that discards old samples from the training set.
+In this paper, we investigate different maintenance techniques for popular anomaly detection models on two AIOps domains, internet traffic and CPU utilization.
+From a retraining frequency perspective, we analyzed \textit{blind retraining}, retraining the model periodically, and \textit{informed retraining}, retraining the model when a drift detector indicates it.
+With this study, we assess the potential of using drift detectors as a quality monitoring tool for anomaly detection models.
+From a retraining data perspective, we experimented with \textit{full-history approach}, constantly enriching the training set, and \textit{sliding window approach}, discarding old samples from the training set.